 The Sword in the Stone.

-This is a fun spot for the whole family too.
+This is a fun spot for the whole family too and the last must have Disney pictures for this round!
 Will you be able to pull the sword from the stone?
 It’s been said to come out for some… Take a try and take a shot while doing it!
 Who knows… maybe you’ll see Merlin too!

 That’s my suggestions for the first time!
 While we still haven’t hit all these, I do hope to make sure to get them next time.
-I will definitely have my shot list with me on our next trip!
+I will definitely have my shot list with me on our next trip so I don’t miss these Disney must have pictures!

 We always get the Memory Maker so that I don’t have to take my own camera.
 The memory maker is $199 and gives you access to each and every photo taken by a Photo Pass photographer in the parks.
 I think we had over 300 taken this way.
 That includes characters too, but still 300 photos in 6ish days seems like a lot to me!
 But we took advantage… One night on our way out, we waited at every line for every photographer on main street.
 Next time we will that early because the kids just wanted to go home, but my point is that the Memory Maker allows you to take as many photos as you want and get them all.
 I think they run like $17 per photo if you don’t have it too.
 Yikes!